 The bow-front shape provides a great view of your goldfish and tank decorations while allowing just a little more room for your fish to swim.
 It adds an interesting look to your tank by making it just a bit more interesting.

 Everything you need for initial setup is included.
 It comes with a powerful C4 filter which performs 5-step filtration the keeps the water healthy and balanced.
-Plus, all the water treatments and food you need of get started are included, too.
+Plus, all the water treatments and food you need to get started are included, too.

 Also included are a net, thermometer, and care guide to help get you started.
 Plus, the low-profile LED lights are perfect for planted aquariums because they generate 1470 lumens, which is ideal for plants and looks great, too.